LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaBodyParsers.md

 ## Default body parser: AnyContent

-If you don't specify your own body parser, Play will use the default one guessing the most appropriate content type from the `Content-Type` header:
+If you don't specify your own body parser, Play will use the default, guessing the most appropriate content type from the `Content-Type` header:

 - **text/plain**: `String`, accessible via `asText()`
 - **application/json**: `JsonNode`, accessible via `asJson()`